VkumarStack/ECEM116C_Notes/Instruction_Set_Architecture.md

       - **SW**: Store word (32 bits)
       - **SB**: Store byte
       - **SH**: Store half word
-      - There is no need to worry about sign extension or padding on storage operations since data is not being
+      - There is no need to worry about sign extension or padding on storage operations since data is only being stored to the necessary bytes (so storing a half word is only going to store at that half word location)
 - Instructions:
   - **Arithmetic/ALU**
     - These operations perform an arithmetic operation on two registers or one register and an immediate and save the result in another register (destination)